ron17ro/AutomationDemoFramework/README.md

    }
 }
 ```
-A new line (testDataResourcePath) containing the JSON location will be added in Configuration.properties and a new method testDataResourcePath() will be creatd in the Config Reader class to read the new entry in the Configuation. properties file.
+A new line (testDataResourcePath) containing the JSON location will be added in Configuration.properties and a new method testDataResourcePath() will be creatd in the Config Reader class to read the new entry from the Configuation. properties file.
 Next, a JSON Reader class will be created using GSON, an opern source library which uses Java Reflection to provide simple methods to convert JSON to java.

 ### JsonDataReader.java ###